stefspakman/patternlab-scssvariables/README.md

 Convert SCSS (or SASS) files to patternlab readable YAML files.
 The default mode will just include all variable - value pairs into a Yaml file.
 The color mode supports Lighten, Darken, Tint and Shade as it converts these values to hex so patternlab can display them.

+Referencing variables inside variables is supported, as long as this variable is in the same file. combining variables from multiple files is not supported.

 ## Install